St. Lucia d'Albona

 St. Lucia d'Albona (Santa Lucia, Sveta Lucija) is a small church (on the basis of a big chapel) in the hamlet of Skitaca, Istria County Croatia.

 The chapel was named after the patron saint of Syracuse, Sicily, Santa Lucia or Saint Lucy.
-It became the branch parish in 1632 of the township of Cerovica in the Labinstina peninsula in Istria.
+In 1632, it became the branch parish of the township of Cerovica in the Labinstina peninsula in Istria.

 This chapel was built in 1616 and became a parish in 1632.
 In 1924 it was extended on the opposite (west) side of the bell tower.
-A door was also placed in the west side overlooking the cemetery.
+A door was also placed on the west side overlooking the cemetery.
 The church has three altars; the main one, Santa Lucia, and St Anthony.

 The holiday of St Lucia is on December 13 and it was a big day for merchants and people who joined in the celebration of this saint.